NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 5. CardioLife TEC-8352K defibrillator

-It means high inventory cost for distributors and dealers trying to sell the defibrillators!
+The many models means inefficiency for distributors and dealers trying to sell any of the defibrillators

 The rigid models implies the lack of designing skills and a burden to users; it is impossible to upgrade a model in the field and a customer must buy a new model if such a need arises.